bpucker/FlavonoidFriday/README.md

 ### (57) Anthocyanic Vacuolar Inclusions ###

 > **_<a href="https://twitter.com/boas_pucker/status/1509780100492914690">TWEET</a>:_** Anthocyanic vacuolar inclusions (AVIs) are clusters of anthocyanins in the vacuole.
-Aromatic acylation of cyanidin 3-O-glucoside can be used to induce the formation of AVIs. pH can influence the AVI formation #FlavonoidFriday (details: https://lnk.tu-bs.de/jPGkYS)
+Aromatic acylation of cyanidin 3-O-glucoside can be used to induce the formation of AVIs. pH can influence the AVI formation #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1509780100492914690">
 <img alt="Anthocyanic Vacuolar Inclusions (Tweet #57)" src="https://pbs.twimg.com/media/FPPDE19XsCwaapJ?format=jpg&name=large" width="50%" height="50%">